-Here you will find the list of our MA and Doctoral Students with their MA theses and PhD dissertation projects, along with information about application to the MA program.
+Here you will find information about our MA specialization, the list of our MA and Doctoral Students with their MA theses and PhD dissertation projects, along with application information.

 Convener of the Programme